minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 Multi Factor Authentication - MFA

-- Users have access to your account and can possibly
+- Users have access to your account and can possibly change confi